How Hospitality Management Recruitment Is Changing

 Simon Tucker-Brown has placed hundreds of executives in major hotel & leisure brands, and has held senior and general management roles in luxury and boutique hotels across the UK.
-He shares his views on industry trends, how hospitality management recruitment is changing, and the skills that hospitality businesses are looking for to drive value.
+He shares his insight on how hospitality management recruitment is changing, and the skills that hospitality businesses are looking for to drive value.

 You recently re-joined psd as Managing Director of the Hotels, Leisure & Travel practice – what are your reflections on your first 5 months?